nonstrict-hq/nonstrict.eu-website/Content/blog/2023/recording-to-disk-with-screencapturekit.md

 path: 2023/recording-to-disk-with-screencapturekit
 ---

-> Note: ScreenRecordingKit works in macOS 12.3 and later, if you need a solution that works on older macOS versions, check out “Recording to a file using AVCaptureScreenInput”.
+> Note: ScreenRecordingKit works in macOS 12.3 and later, if you need a solution that works on older macOS versions, check out “[Recording to disk using AVCaptureScreenInput](/blog/2023/recording-to-disk-with-avcapturescreeninput)”.

 **tldr; Use an AVAssetWriter to save CMSampleBuffers in a SCStreamOutput callback.
 See our GitHub for a detailed example.**